Nidz01/scheduler/README.md

 # Interview Scheduler

-Interview Scheduler is a Full Stack Web App built in ReactJS with Storybook, Jest, Cypress and Websockets to learn ReactJS.
+Interview Scheduler is a Full Stack Web App built in ReactJS with Storybook, Jest and Cypress to learn ReactJS.

 ## Glimpse of Project